Doctor of Education Degree

 acceptable in form and content to

-and the Doctoral Committee.
+the student’s Dissertation Committee.
 It is

 that the work be of publishable